 - 1. Have a baccalaureate degree from an accredited institution. - 2.
 Meet one of the following conditions: - a.
 Have a minimum cumulative GPA of 3.0 on all undergraduate coursework to date or - b.
-Have a minimum cumulative GPA of 3.0 in the last 60 hours of coursework. - c.
-Have a minimum cumulative GPA of 3.0 on at least 9 hours of graduate coursework. - 3.
-Have acceptable program application documents (references, resume, essay questions, etc.). - Complete an interview with the MSHR Graduate Admission Committee with a majority favorable recommendation (for the MSHR - Clinical Rehabilitation and Clinical Mengal Health Counseling option only).
+Have a minimum cumulative GPA of 3.0 in the last sixty (60) hours of coursework. - 3.
+Have acceptable program application documents (references, resume, essay questions, etc.). - 4.
+Submit scores for the Miller Analogies Test (MAT) or the Graduate Record Exam (GRE).
+The score must be on file before the student will be admitted. - Complete an interview with the MSHR Graduate Admission Committee with a majority favorable recommendation (for the MSHR - Clinical Rehabilitation and Clinical Mental Health Counseling option only).